ambrosejcarr/seqc/README.md

 Human and mouse indices can be found on our aws s3 bucket at `s3://dplab-data/genomes/mm38/` and `s3://dplab-data/genomes/hg38`.
-These indices are built from recent releases of ENSEMBL genomes, and these links can be passed to SEQC, which as index or barcode parameters.
-SEQC will download them before beginning the run.
+These indices are built from recent releases of ENSEMBL genomes.
+These links can be passed directly to SEQC, which will download them before beginning the analysis

 If new indices must be generated, these can be produced by the SEQC index method: